2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 Beware, however, that unlike coinswap, atomic swap can have imbalances in terms of available liquidity, particularly in BTC/XMR exchanges.
 It's generally easier to swap bitcoins for altcoins, as there's strong demand for bitcoins, which keeps premiums low for this conversion direction.
 However, exchanging altcoins for BTC can be more complex due to lower demand, often resulting in very high premiums.

-Finally, when an atomic swap involves on-chain bitcoins and bitcoins on the Lightning Network, we refer to it as a "submarine swap."
+Finally, when an atomic swap involves on-chain bitcoins and bitcoins on the Lightning Network, it is referred to as a "submarine swap."

 ### Is it really useful?